Macmillan Grants

-There are almost 3.5 million people living with cancer in the UK, including at least 5,500 people in Middlesbrough. (i) Around 830 people are also diagnosed with cancer in the borough each year. (ii) This is around two people a day - and every one of them needs the best support to meet their unique needs.
+There are almost 3.5 million people living with cancer in the UK, we want to support customers who are the most deprived in the UK, every one of them needs the best support to meet their unique needs.

-All local authorities within the North East are among the top 30% for income deprivation.
+All the local authorities selected are in the top four areas for income deprivation in the UK.

 We are here to help when you need it